jerry73204/rust-tfrecord/README.md

 More examples can be found in [examples](examples) and [tests](tests) directories.

-## Generate ProtocolBuffer code from TensorFlow
+## Notice on TensorFlow Updates

-The crate relies on ProtocolBuffer documents from TensorFlow.
-The crate ships pre-generated code from ProtocolBuffer documents by default.
-Most users don't need to bother with the code generation.
-The step is needed only in case of TensorFlow updates or your custom patch.
+The crate compiles the pre-generated ProtocolBuffer code from TensorFlow.
+In case of TensorFlow updates or custom patches, please run the code generation manually, see [Generate ProtocolBuffer code from TensorFlow](#generate-protocolbuffer-code-from-tensorflow) section for details.

 The build script accepts several ways to access the TensorFlow source code, controlled by the `TFRECORD_BUILD_METHOD` environment variable.
 The generated code will be placed under `prebuild_src` directory.
 See the examples below to understand the usage.

-- Build from a source tarball
+### Build from a source tarball

 ```sh
 export TFRECORD_BUILD_METHOD="src_file:///home/myname/tensorflow-2.2.0.tar.gz"